Besan Chilla Recipe (Gram Flour Pancake)

 - With Chutney: Pair it with green coriander chutney, traditional South Indian coconut chutney, or tangy tamarind chutney.

-- With Curd/Yogurt: Serve Chilla with a bowl of plain curd or spiced Indian yogurt (raita) for cooling.
+- With Curd/Yogurt: Serve with a bowl of plain curd or spiced Indian yogurt (raita) for cooling.
+Pair with green chutney, tomato ketchup, or yogurt dip for a wholesome and tasty meal.

 - Stuffed Style: Make it more filling by adding a layer of grated cheese, paneer bhurji, or sprouts between two chillas.